 Since Jerry is a broker, we won’t try to upsell you or coax you into anything you don’t want.
 Quite the opposite—we’ll cross-analyze your most compelling car insurance quotes and walk you through different tiers of coverage so you can decide what’s best for you and your budget.

-At the end of the day, we’re committed to helping you save money—which is why the average Jerry user saves $887 a year on car insurance.
+At the end of the day, we’re committed to helping you save money—which is why the average Jerry user saves over $800 a year if they switch on the app.

 “I needed liability coverage for my truck, and the Jerry app made it simple and easy to shop around for the best deal.” —Mark S.